How to Replace a Dishwasher Drain Hose (Step-by-Step, 2026)

 Replace the drain hose if you observe:

-- A permanent kink that cannot be straightened and stays kinked after repositioning
+• A permanent kink that can’t be straightened and stays kinked after repositioning

-- A confirmed blockage you cannot clear by flushing (uncommon in a plain corrugated hose, but happens)
+• A confirmed blockage you can’t clear by flushing (uncommon in a plain corrugated hose, but happens)

-Do NOT replace the hose for a simple kink.
+Don’t replace the hose for a simple kink.
 A kinked hose can be repositioned and secured to prevent re-kinking.
 Replacement is only needed for structural failure.
-A kink fix takes 5 minutes and costs nothing; see Dishwasher Drain Hose Kinked?
+A kink fix takes 5 minutes and costs nothing.
+See Dishwasher Drain Hose Kinked?
 How to Fix It (2026) for that procedure.

 What this component does and how it fails